For Enquiry: 93450 45466

 57. Which exception types are examined at compile time?

 Checked exceptions are caught by the compiler at compile time.
 To ensure successful compilation, checked exceptions must be handled using try-catch blocks or declared using the throws keyword.
+This is a significant subject that appears in the Java Interview Questions For Experienced.

 58. Describe the various states of a thread.